 If you test positive for a disease acquired from a needlestick or sharps injury that happened at your place of work, your employer may be liable for the cost of your medical care and monitoring, as well as your wage loss benefits, if you are unable to continue working.
 Even if you are not infected, but were forced to miss work while waiting for the results of testing, you may be eligible for temporary disability benefits.
 If your injury was caused by faulty safety equipment, damages may be recovered from the manufacturer through a third-party claim.

-If you have experienced a needlestick or sharps injury on the job, contact an experienced Philadelphia Workers’ Compensation lawyer at the Law Offices of Gross & Kenny, LLP.
+If you have experienced a needlestick or sharps injury on the job, contact an experienced Philadelphia Workers’ Compensation lawyer of Gross & Kenny, LLP.
 Call 267-589-0090 or contact us online to schedule a free consultation.